 - Unable to walk normally in heel-to-toe fashion

 Other foot drop symptoms may include one or a combination of the following:

 - An exaggerated, swinging hip motion.
 With foot drop, the hip may swing out in an effort to counteract the toes from catching the ground.

-- Tingling, numbness & slight pain in the foot.
-Ranging from a slight tingling sensation to a complete lack of feeling in the foot, these foot drop symptoms may make everyday activities like walking and driving a car very difficult.
-Such foot pain may be linked to the lower back, specifically to a series of symptoms known as sciatica.
+- Tingling, numbness, and slight pain in the foot.
+These symptoms can range from a slight tingling sensation to a complete lack of feeling in the foot.
+This symptom can make everyday activities such as walking or driving a car difficult.
+This kind of foot pain may be linked to lower back pain.

-- Difficulty with certain activities requiring the use of the front of the foot.
-As just one example, foot drop may make an activity like climbing the stairs especially difficult.
+- Difficulty engaging in activities requiring the use of the front of the foot.
+For example, climbing the stairs may become difficult with foot drop.

 - Muscle atrophy in the leg.
 Muscle atrophy refers to a muscle decreasing in mass and weakening.
-As the anterior tibialis, extensor hallucis longus and the extensor digitorum longus muscles are most affected by foot drop, atrophy may occur and make it much harder to exert force with the leg and the foot.
+As the anterior tibialis, extensor halluces longus, and the extensor digitorum longus muscles are most affected by foot drop, atrophy may occur and make it harder to exert force with the leg and foot.

 - Foot drop may be experienced in one or both feet.
 If the foot drop is caused by a low back condition, it is typically experienced in one foot.